This section contains information about enhancements in Remedy Single Sign-On version 19.08.

 End user experience on the Digital Service Management page

 In earlier versions of Remedy SSO, only applications that belonged to the end users' realm were displayed on the Digital Service Management page.
 With this release, in addition to the previous behavior, launchpad applications associated with tenants can be displayed on this page.
 Thus, applications from different realms or even external applications can be displayed on the Digital Service Management page.
-For more information about this feature, see Digital Service Management page.
+For more information about this feature, see Start page.

 Remedy SSO administrator experience on the LaunchPad page

 In earlier versions of Remedy SSO, to add applications protected by Remedy SSO, in the Application URL field an administrator needed to enter only those URLs that were allowed from the domain of a realm.
 Applications that did not belong to end users' realm were not displayed to them, but the administrator could add any URL.
 Now, the administrator can enter any URL in this field if the tenant is specified.